gbeine/wpDirAuth/readme.txt

 * Original: wpLDAP: <http://ashay.org/?page_id=133>
 * wpLDAP Patch: <http://www.pkrinternet.com/~rbulling/private/wpLDAP-1.02-ssl.patch>
 == Changelog ==
-PLEASE NOTE Beta testers of the 1.7.X branch prior to version 1.7.5, you will need to deactivate wpdirauth before you updgrade to this latest version.
-Once you have installed and network activated the plugin, it will copy your options from their previous location to the sitemeta table.
-You will only need to do this once.
-This will also work for anyone who was using the 1.6.X branch or older and plans on using it in MULTISITE mode.
+= 1.7.9 =
+* The plugin no longer automatically creates accounts for directory-authenticated users who log into the site.
+You can enable this behavior in the plugin settings, but it is no longer the default behavior.
+* Not sure why but I never set the plugin up to block Directory-Authenticated users from attempting to use the wordpress builtin password reset tool.
+It can't actually change the password, but it definitely caused confusion among users.  wpDirAuth now blocks directory-authenticated users from using the password reset tool.
+* Removed a bunch of deprecated function calls.
+* Cleaned up some of the debugging messages.
 = 1.7.6 =
 Corrected situation where a new authenticated user logging into a child site in a multisite network was added to the parent site, instead of the child site where they initiated the login.
 Also, somewhere along the way, I reintroduced a bug that when using authentication groups, the plugin would fail to redirect a successfully logged in user.
 = 1.7.5 =
+* PLEASE NOTE Beta testers of the 1.7.X branch prior to version 1.7.5, you will need to deactivate wpdirauth before you updgrade to this latest version.
+Once you have installed and network activated the plugin, it will copy your options from their previous location to the sitemeta table.
+You will only need to do this once.
+This will also work for anyone who was using the 1.6.X branch or older and plans on using it in MULTISITE mode.
 * MULTISITE support, bug fixes, security enhancements = 1.6.1 =
 * Corrected a bug that would prevent user profiles from successfully being found.
 Thanks go to jgiangrande for identifying the problem area.